 Hilton is consistently being ranked as one of the best places to work in various formats.
 Like being known for it’s LGBT diversity and being a great place to work for women.

 Hilton Takes Care Of It’s Employees

 Hilton has partnered with Ariana Huffington’s Thrive Global to make a concentrated effort to ensure that every one of it’s employees has a good work-life balance.
+Hilton employees thrive in body (eating well, exercising, getting proper sleep), mind, and spirit.
 Hospitality extends even to employees.
 Side note: Ariana discussed this very program on a Podcast I follow.

 Hilton has made a point to not only lift up military veterans, but also people who never completed high school.
 They have a program to help employees finish their high school diploma.

 One of the things that Chris Nassetta has advocated for is to employ youth and veterans at Hilton.
 He wants Hilton to give youth something to get them out of unemployment and trouble and a vision for the future.
 Chris Nassetta wants to give veterans a sense of home and opportunity after their military experience.
 Hilton also provides support for returning military who have to travel for job interview efforts.

 Conrad Hilton, the company founder also founded a Hospitality college program, the Hilton College of Hospitality Management.
 This has since gone on to be ranked one of the best hospitality degree programs in the world.
 They teach everything hotels, and even beyond into other aspects of hospitality.
 It also houses the hospitality industry archives.
 93% of graduates have jobs lined up at their time of graduation.
 I am working on getting accepted into this school.

 Excellent Travel Program